-In React, working with automata is incredibly simple, and in most cases doesn't require you to use special libraries.
-Take, for example, a button that's responsible for displaying a piece of text.
-Its states can be described as follows:
+In React, working with automata is incredibly simple.
+In most cases, it doesn't require you to use special libraries.
+Take, for example, a button responsible for displaying a piece of text.
+We can describe its states as follows:

 In this case, the button has two states, so you can simplify the task and use a flag as a status indicator.
 Let's call it isShown